 - 2 limes cut into wedges

-- Cut chicken into thin strips or very small pieces (about 2").
+- Remove meat from bones.
+Cut chicken into small pieces (about 2").
 Leave skin on the chicken.

 - Mix flour, salt, pepper, oregano and garlic powder.

 - Cover the chicken strips with this mixture.
 Shake excess off.

 - Heat oil in a deep pan over medium heat.